 Likely InEffective for

-Special Precautions & Warnings:Pregnancy and breast-feeding: Androstenedione is LIKELY UNSAFE to use during pregnancy.
+Pregnancy: Androstenedione is likely unsafe when taken by mouth during pregnancy.
 It might bring on labor and cause a miscarriage.

 Be cautious with this combination